MattiaFerraretto/false-premise-fallacy/README.md

 python src/evaluate.py --config_path ./conf-examples/eval-conf-example.yaml
 ```

+## Maestrale

+Our model Maestrale can be found [here](https://huggingface.co/mii-llm/maestrale-chat-v0.4-beta).

 ## Benchmark Dataset

 The dataset used for reporting results in the technical report can be found [here](https://huggingface.co/datasets/mferraretto/fpfeval).